AlenaTih/Movie-Watchlist/README.md

 ## Database

-Movie and watchlist data are stored in Firebase Realtime Database.
+Movie and watchlist data are stored in the Firebase Realtime Database.

 ## Contributors